-A K-5 Initiative with 6-12+ outcomes!
+A K-5 Collaborative with 6-12+ outcomes!

-The momentum generated from this movement led the MCS digital learning team to expand the positive impact beyond after-school clubs and directly into our classrooms.
+The momentum generated from this movement led the MCS digital learning team to expand the positive impact beyond after-school clubs and directly into classrooms.
 This expansion was fueled by the creation of the K-5 Engineering Thread in the summer of 2016.

 The engineering thread is a set of 12 engineering mini projects, woven directly into Moore County School's K-5 math and science pacing guides.
 These projects incorporate both robotics and traditional materials (such as popsicle sticks, aluminum foil, and cardboard).
 The response to this curricular thread was immediate, enthusiastic, and overwhelming: the scramble was on to meet teacher demands for more!

-The success of this work led to Moore County Schools being named 1 of 4 Innovation Academies by the NCDPI.
+The success of this work led to Moore County Schools being named 1 of 4 Innovation Academies by NCDPI.
 This allowed MCS to host 800+ educators from across the state through site visits and the development of the annual conference / robotics showcase- Building Engineers in K-5 Classrooms.
 Now, through a partnership between NCDPI and the SERVE Center, this work can grow and expand to reach even more students!